 - 4 black steel pipes 12″ by 1/2″

-- 16 black screws to secure flanges to the wall
+- 16 black screws to secure flanges to the wall.
+Make sure you buy wood screws and drywall screws.

-For those of you who don’t want to deal with gathering the plumbing supplies, I found a great kit from Amazon you can purchase here.
+For those of you who don’t want to deal with gathering plumbing supplies, I found a few great rustic pipe kits for shelf brackets from Amazon below.

-Now I was ready to go home and create a few INDUSTRIAL SHELVES with PLUMBING MATERIAL.
+How to create INDUSTRIAL SHELVES with PLUMBING MATERIAL

 NOTE: I used Annie Sloan dark wax to cover the pine board to give them a darker look.
 I really like the way dark wax looks on pine boards and it “seals” it so they look more finished.